-New students, who may have received lots of support and direction during A-levels, can find this increased responsibility difficult to manage at first.
+If you have received lots of support and direction in the past, you might find this increased responsibility difficult to manage at first.

 In this section you will find insights into different aspects of independent learning as well as practical advice on making it work for you.